 The Pension Committee is responsible for managing all aspects of the Corporation's retirement plans, including oversight of the financing and administration.
-The members of this Committee are Bruce Aunger, Geoffrey Scott, Orest Smysnuik (Glacier's Chief Financial Officer) and an outside consultant.
+The members of this Committee are Bruce Aunger, Geoffrey Scott, and Orest Smysnuik (Glacier's CFO).

 EXECUTIVE COMPENSATION